Jealousy: Practice

 Hey, at least it’s an honest response.
 You’ve thrown the refrigerator away, and replaced it with a new one.

 In the past, when my partner has done something that’s made me feel jealous, I’ve tried just ignoring it in the hopes that the jealousy will go away, and I’ve tried telling my partner not to do that thing any more, and neither one has ever really been effective.
-Nowadays, with a little experience and (I hope) a little more emotional maturity behind me, my response is much different.
-Were I in your partner’s shoes, the conversation would go a bit differently:
+Nowadays, with a little experience and (I hope) a little more emotional maturity, my response is much different.

 I don’t have any problem with my partner having a relationship with another man, but I’ll continue using that as an example.
 If I did have a problem with that, the conversation between my partner and I might go something like this: